conbojs/conbo/README.md

 Builds are created using Grunt, which requires Node.js; all required modules can be installed by running "npm install" from the command line in the project folder.

 The builds listed above can be created using the command "grunt".
-Use "grunt watch", or run watch.cmd, to auto-build as you edit.
+Use "grunt watch", or run watch.cmd (Windows) or ./watch.sh (Mac, Linux) to auto-build as you edit.